canonical/open-documentation-academy/multipass/macOS.md

 nhart | 2023-08-23 15:59:54 UTC | #1

-Multipass is a flexible, powerful tool that can be used for many purposes.
+Multipass is a flexible and powerful tool that can be used for many purposes.
 In its simplest form, it can be used to quickly create and destroy Ubuntu VMs (instances) on any host machine.
-Used to a fuller extent, Multipass is a local mini-cloud on your laptop, allowing the testing and development of multi-instance or container-based cloud applications.
+When used maximally, Multipass is a local mini-cloud on your laptop, ensuring that you can test and develop multi-instance or container-based cloud applications.

 This tutorial will teach you how to create, customise and manage instances using Multipass.
 You will also learn how to apply Multipass in two common use cases.